jarodms6/lionsdenmobile-ionic-package/README.md

 The mobile app itself doesn't do anything.
 It builds and it runs, but it's just a blank Ionic app.
 The meat is in the build process and what it does.

+## I've tested this on Windows (for Android).
+Would love feedback/info regarding iOS.

 # So far what I've done
 * Prepped the package.json with npm dependencies